Article

 Popular options include:

-If you’re running a solo firm, you’re likely going to be looking at an S-Corp, which allows you to pay yourself as an employee.
+If you’re running a solo firm, you’ll likely be looking at an S corp, which allows you to pay yourself as an employee.
 However, if you are working with other partners, a partnership might be more preferential, as it provides a little more flexibility with payment.
-You are permitted to take draws or distributions, and it doesn’t necessarily require a payroll department because it’s not considered “wages” per se.
+You are permitted to take draws or distributions, and it doesn’t necessarily require a payroll department because it’s not considered wages, per se.

 Whichever structure you choose at the beginning, know that it will likely evolve throughout the maturity of your firm.
-For instance, a firm might accept the risk and start as unincorporated to avoid the incorporation fees.
-Then they might transition to S-Corp.
-Over time, as additional owners move into the entity structure, the firm can add additional shareholders or can reorganize as a partnership.
+For instance, a firm might accept the risk and start as unincorporated to avoid the incorporation fees, and then they might transition to an S corp.
+Over time, as additional owners move into the entity structure, the firm can add additional shareholders or reorganize as a partnership.

-It’s better to have a separate legal entity than to not and better to have separate federal filing than to not.
+It’s better to have a separate legal entity than not and better to have separate federal filing than not.

 How do I get accounting clients?